Developer's Guide

 Before a third party application can make any API call, it needs the permission of a resource owner.
 Depending on types of data that the application is planning to access, it may request permission to access one or more scopes.

-This is achieved by redirecting the browser that initiated the request (UserAgent) to iPayroll's authorisation endpoint.
+This is achieved by redirecting the browser that initiated the request (UserAgent) to iPayroll's and CloudPayroll's authorisation endpoint.

 https://<SERVER-DOMAIN>/oauth/authorize?response_type=code&client_id=<CLIENT_ID>